pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### detail.html.erb?id=

-- See detail log on one appointment.
+- See detailed log on an appointment.

 #### edit_application.html.erb